MYwavePSSD/-InterviewQuestion-ReactNative-Advanced/README.md

 26. Create a new GitHub repository for the Expo project.
 27. Initialize a git repository locally and connect it to the GitHub repository.
 28. Commit the initial project files and subsequent changes.
 29. Push the code to the GitHub repository.
+Please ensure your repository is not private and share back the repository to [pssd_management@mywave.biz](mailto:pssd_management@mywave.biz)

 Make sure to update the README with instructions on how to use the search and sort features and any additional information related to these functionalities.
-This task list covers the integration of search and sort features along with the existing requirements.